asimwe1/rust_chatapp/site/guide/4-requests.md

 fn new(task: Json<Task<'_>>) { /* .. */ }
 ```

+! note: JSON support requires enabling Rocket's `json` feature flag.

+  Rocket intentionally places JSON support, as well support for other data
+  formats and features, behind feature flags.
+See [the api
+  docs](@api/rocket/#features) for a list of available features.
+The `json`
+  feature can be enabled in the `Cargo.toml`:

+  `
+  rocket = { version = "0.5.0-rc.1", features = ["json"] }
+  `

-See the [JSON example](@example/serialization/src/json.rs) on GitHub for a complete example.
+  See the [JSON example](@example/serialization/src/json.rs) on GitHub for a
+  complete example.

 ### Temporary Files